zhangsquared/AspDotnetCoreHelloWorld/README.md

 This will cause throwing runtime error: circular reference.

 **Question**: How to create IoC container to enable other DI other than via constructor?

+## MyIoC
+1. multiple parameters in the constructor

+2. multiple constructors (IServiceCollection will choose the super constructor, with the most parameters)

+Use Attribute to mark the desired constructor, e.g. BService

+3. DI by Property, DI by method (IServiceCollection only support constructor DI)

+Property attribute or method attribute

+4. how to deal with 1 interface with several implementations?

+5. how to pass a const value to constructor?